Harry Houdini: The Master of Escape and Illusion

 The next big bang of his fame occurred when Kaiser’s difficult police accused him of fraud.
 He had to satisfy the court by revealing some tricks, partially.
 However, his publicity soared thereafter claiming for him Germany’s title “Konig der Handschellen”.
 He simply conquered Europe alone, with Bess.

 Houdini finally decided to settle down in 1905.
 He bought a small farm in Connecticut and a Brownstone home in Manhattan.
-After his father’s death in 1892, he became very dedicated to his mother.
+After his father died in 1892, he became very dedicated to his mother.
 The Brownstone became his family base.
-Here he also maintained enormous rare book collection.
-His profession required lots of traveling.
+Here, he also maintained an enormous, rare book collection.
+His profession required a lot of traveling.
 But he often took a break.
 And he returned home to attend to his mother.
-He was in Sweden and fainted when he heard of mother’s death in 1913, and then wept to full exhaustion.
+He was in Sweden and fainted when he heard of his mother’s death in 1913, and then he wept to full exhaustion.

 Harry Houdini never retired.
 He remained active and kept on inventing new tricks to hold on to his audience.
-In 1908 the famous milk can escape reinforced his publicity.
-He also often performed awesome jumps from laugh bridges that were witnessed by large crowds.
+In 1908, the famous milk can escape reinforced its publicity.
+He also often performs in awesome jumps from laugh bridges in the presence of large crowds.

 The “Chinese Water Torture Cell” escape was his latest and greatest trick.
 This exhibited his great physical strength combined with his brilliant technical abilities and dramatic touches.
 This risky performance was repeated many times.
-For some time people suspect that he died in a failed cell escape performance.
+For some time, people suspected that he died in a failed cell escape attempt.

 Some of his notable escapes include: